 The duration of intervals on the ECG was automatically determined at acquisition and then manually confirmed.
-We utilized the ECG from the first appointment date to diagnose the presence of first-degree atrioventricular block (FDAVB) in our population, defining FDAVB as a PR interval greater than (>) 200 ms.

-The echocardiographic ratio of the E peak velocity to the average E ́ peak velocity, employing Tissue Doppler imaging, was calculated using the mean values of both e ́ at the septal and lateral sides of the mitral annulus
+We utilized the ECG from the first appointment date to diagnose the presence of FDAVB in our population, defining FDAVB as a PR interval greater than (>) 200 ms. The echocardiographic ratio between early diastolic transmitral flow and mean early diastolic mitral annular velocity (E/e'), employing tissue Doppler imaging, was calculated using the mean values of both e' at the septal and lateral sides of the mitral annulus